zhangchl007/MCW-App-modernization/Whiteboard design session/WDS student guide - App modernization.md

 Directions:

-1. Pair with another table.
+1. Pair with another team.

-2. One table is the Microsoft team, and the other table is the customer.
+2. One group is the Microsoft team, the other is the customer.

 3. The Microsoft team presents their proposed solution to the customer.